-These seminars are provided by Qiagen (not BTEP) and are linked here for your convenience.
+These trainings are offered by Qiagen, not BTEP, and are listed here for your convenience.
+(Last updated Feb.
+1st)

 Join us for a 90-minute training session for new users of QIAGEN IPA.

 In this training, you’ll learn how to:

 .
 Upload your dataset (RNA-seq, scRNA-seq, proteomics, metabolomics and more) and perform interactive core/pathway analysis in IPA

 .
 Understand the different result types produced (pathways, key regulators, impact on biological functions/diseases and more)

 .
 Compare different experimental conditions (treatments, time points, single-cell clusters, disease types and more) and identify similarities and contrasts

 .
 Generate a network even without a dataset or experimental design for hypothesis generation